Tap here to get 5 Secrets to Stress Free Dinners

 a stack of four monster cookie bar recipe on a black rimmed tray

-The reason for the name Monster Cookies is because we are taking every kind of cookie and mashing them together here!
+The reason for the name Monster Cookies, or in this case Monster Bars, is because we are taking every kind of cookie and combining them.
+They are a hodge podge wonder dessert!
 These cookies contain:

 • M&Ms